 Peanut allergies effect around 3 million Americans, depending on what study you’re reading.
 That’s only about 1% of the population, but peanuts are still the leading allergic food, followed by shellfish.
 Some peanut allergies are relatively mild and others can be quite dangerous.

-Yeast overgrowth can also play a part in allergic reactions to some food.
-You can read a three part series of articles on yeast overgrowth on our site, beginning here.
+- Yeast overgrowth can also play a part in allergic reactions to some food.
+You can read a three part series of articles on yeast overgrowth on our site, beginning here with Yeast Overgrowth in the Human Body.

 You might want to consult with a qualified, holistic doctor about combining healing diets with other medical regimens.
 Remember to include a medical professional you trust when making big changes if you’re struggling with your overall health.